 A fortnightly call with members from the RAW Network.
 To share what’s emerging across our different sectors, how our organisations’ and our people are responding to the changes brought about by covid 19 and its impact on employee wellbeing.

-Representation from: professional services, manufacturing, leisure, digital, construction, childcare, housing, hospice and care.
+We have a representation giving a community perspective from professional services, manufacturing, leisure, digital, construction, childcare, housing, hospice and care.

 April 2nd 2020, week four of lockdown.

-We start all our community calls with a check in, a way of bringing our whole person to the work we’re doing, an opportunity to be seen, witnessed and held as we each find ways of making meaning.
+We start all our community calls with a check-in, a way of bringing our whole person to the work we’re doing, an opportunity to be seen, witnessed and held as we each find ways of making meaning.
 Emotions ranged from feeling too full, noticing tolerance starting to be tested, tempers running higher in the world and in ourselves.
 Impatience is being triggered more.
 Some noticing that they’re flowing through the grief cycle… shock, guilt, anger, loneliness… and waiting for the upturn to arrive, acceptance and hope.

 We shared how surreal it all feels and that it’s odd given what’s going on out there to have time to do things at home we wouldn’t have been able to do.
 Some members reporting a sense of having to be stoic for now and already preparing for a crumble that will happen after.
 A sense that for many, last week (first week of lockdown) felt more practical and this week more emotions are surfacing.
 The lack of connection really starting to show its’ side effects.